Help secure your accounts with these strong password tips

 Use different passwords on different accounts

 Don’t use the same password on more than one account.
 If a hacker cracks it, then all of the information protected by that password on other accounts could also be compromised.
-Use a password generator, like Norton Identity Safe, to help create unique and strong passwords.
+Norton Password Manager to help create unique and strong passwords.